-The acquisition of companies should be not be a scattershot approach, since the acquiring entity will end up with a jumble of unrelated businesses.
-Instead, a serial acquirer typically builds a database of the companies competing in the market in which it has an interest.
+The acquisition process can cover many months and involve a multitude of steps, so the acquirer needs to have a firm sense of what it wants to get out of each transaction, as well as a detailed checklist for doing so.
+A serial acquirer typically builds a database of the companies competing in the market in which it has an interest.
 This may be organized as a matrix, with each company categorized by such factors as revenue, profitability, cash flow, growth rate, number of employees, products, intellectual property, and so forth.
 The database will never be complete, since privately-held companies in particular are not willing to reveal information about themselves.

 Nonetheless, there are many sources of information that can be used to continually improve the database, such as public company filings, personal contacts, third party reports, and patent analysis.
 The acquirer should also maintain a listing of the acquisitions that have taken place in the industry recently, with particular attention to the market niches in which they are most common.
 This is useful for discerning the prices at which other sellers might expect to be sold, since everyone in the industry reads the same press releases, and so is aware of the acquisitions.
 A recent upsurge in prices might indicate to an acquirer that the market is overheated, and so is not worth participating in during the near term.

 The Initial Contact